Homepage

 • Cancer

-• Cerebrovascular disease including stroke
+• Cerebrovascular disease

-• Chronic kidney disease (at any stage)
+• Chronic kidney disease including people receiving dialysis

 • Cystic fibrosis

-• Diabetes (type 1 or type 2)
+• Diabetes (type 1, type 2, or gestational)

-• Disabilities
+• Disabilities including Down's syndrome

-• HIV infection
+• HIV (human immunodeficiency virus)

 • Immunocompromised condition or weakened immune system

-• Mental health conditions
+• Mental health conditions including depression and schizophrenia spectrum disorder

-• Obesity or being overweight
+• Obesity

 • Physical inactivity